 The Indiana Assets and Opportunity Network's Steering Committee functions as the support system for the Network.
 Members provide support for the Network’s activities by providing information, resources, credibility, and feedback to the Network Manager.

-In her role as an Extension Educator, Naomi provides the link between land grant university research and Indiana residents by creating innovative learning opportunities that address local issues.
-She works with community partners to create and develop educational programs centered on personal financial management and healthy living.
+In her role as an Extension Specialist, Naomi works with Extension Educators throughout the state to provide them with information, curriculum and resources in the area of personal financial management.
+She works with community partners to create and develop educational programs centered on money management and healthy living.

 Naomi has an AB in Public Policy from Duke University and an MBA from Lehigh University.
-She is in the process of completing her Accredited Financial Counselor certification.
+She is an Accredited Financial Counselor (AFC©).